 Immigration limits are ‘playing with fire’

-A commitment to cut migration to the UK to the “tens of thousands” will feature in the Tory manifesto.
+A promise to cut migration into the UK to the “tens of thousands” will feature in the Tory manifesto.
 David Cameron made the same pledge, only to fail.
 Are politicians’ promises worthless?

-Another notable broken promise was Theresa May’s statement that she would not hold an early general election.
-Reacting to this in The Spectator, Isabel Hardman wrote that broken promises are a key reason why people, who have a “childlike sense of justice”, mistrust politicians.
+Writing in The Spectator, Isabel Hardman believes that broken promises are a key reason why people, who have a “childlike sense of justice”, mistrust politicians.

 Should the unfulfilled pledges dampen our faith in politics?